ahgraber/AIMLbling-about/content/blog/ragas-to-riches-2/index.md

 Code from these experiments is available [here](https://github.com/ahgraber/AIMLbling-about/tree/main/experiments/ragas).

 In this post, I will dive into why I'm so excited about Ragas v0.2 and dive into how it works.
+Specifically, the I am referencing `Ragas v0.2.3`; the team is rapidly iterating and this series of posts will likely end up out of date quite quickly.
+It is my hope that the concepts will remain true, even if the specific procedures, prompts, or token use expectations change.

 ## Introducing Ragas v0.2